adrelanos/aeternity-wiki/æternity-Contracts.md

 ### Accounts:

 Each account has an address, Aeon balance,  and nonce that increases with every transaction and the height of the last update.
 Each account also accrues a small fee relative to the amount of a time that it is open.
 The costs of creating and keeping accounts open prevents spam and disincentivizes state-bloat.
-Reward for deleting accounts incentivizes the reclaiming of space.
+The reward for deleting accounts incentivizes the reclaiming of space.

 ### Name system: